 If you’re going towards Hana, there must be a reason.
 We urge you to make the most of it!
 Don’t stop everywhere unless you have time, and make a plan to visit a few key places, but still leave some room for exploring.
 When in East Maui, don’t rush!
 Heed the locals on the road, enjoy your time, take in the sites, breathe in the air, and allow yourself to slow down.
 Read our list of in-the-know places to visit in Hana, and spend your time being happy.
 Try to just think about what life is really about, and enjoy your time.
 Maui No Ka Oi!

-Hana’s Wai’anapanapa State Park and Maui’s only famous black sand beach are spread across 122-acres of East Maui coastline.
-This Hana State Park allows Maui visitors to explore dramatic coastlines, a blowhole, sea-sculpted lava formations, two walking trail lmaui black sand beachoops, a birthing pool, a hidden swimming hole, ancient Hawaiian burial sites and 5 sheltered sea caves.
+Hana’s Wai’anapanapa State Park and Maui’s only famous black sand beach spread across 122 acres of East Maui coastline.
+This Hana State Park allows Maui visitors to explore dramatic coastlines, a blowhole, sea-sculpted lava formations, two walking trails, a birthing pool, a hidden swimming hole, ancient Hawaiian burial sites, and five sheltered sea caves.

-Located in the heart of Hana Town, all guests should definitely visit Hana’s Cultural Center and Museum when exploring East Maui.
-Here, you can check out a collection of educational displays and Hawaiian artifacts, and learn more about the unique culture and history of Hana, Maui.
+Located in the heart of Hana Town, all guests should visit Hana’s Cultural Center and Museum when exploring East Maui.
+Here, you can check out a collection of educational displays and Hawaiian artifacts and learn more about the unique culture and history of Hana, Maui.

-Visible from the parking lot at the Hana Ranch, Fagan’s Cross is a great place for a short, medium level Hana hiking adventure.
-Perched at the top of Pu’u o Kahaula, guests will definitely catch sight of one of the best East Maui coastal views from this unique vantage point.
+Visible from the parking lot at the Hana Ranch, Fagan’s Cross is an excellent place for a short, medium-level Hana hiking adventure.
+Perched at the top of Pu’u o Kahaula, guests will catch sight of one of the best East Maui coastal views from this unique vantage point.

 When looking for a place to eat in Hana, it can be somewhat limiting.
-Hana Town has two grocery stores, one fine dining restaurant, a variety of farm stands and just a handful of food vendors.
+Hana Town has two grocery stores, one fine dining restaurant, a variety of farm stands, and just a handful of food vendors.
 Our favorite place to eat in Hana is the Thai Food By Pranee restaurant.
-Found under a thatched roof hale (house) near the baseball ballpark, this place offers the most incredible Thai food in Maui.
+This place offers the most incredible Thai food in Maui, found under a thatched roof hale (house) near the baseball ballpark.

 Hana’s Hamoa Beach is just one of the most beautiful beaches in East Maui!
 Numerously rated as one of the ‘Top Beaches in the World’ by the popular Conde Nast publication, all will enjoy a day at this gorgeous crescent-shaped beach in Maui.
-Hamoa Beach can be found a 1/2 mile past mile marker 51 past Hana Town.
+Hamoa Beach is a 1/2 mile past mile marker 51 past Hana Town.

-Also known as the Seven Sacred Pools, the Pools of Oheo Gulch could be easily considered the 8th Natural Wonder of the World!
+Also known as the Seven Sacred Pools, the Pools of Ohe’o Gulch could be easily considered the 8th Natural Wonder of the World!
 Here, you’ll find seven freshwater pools running from the mountain to the ocean.
-It is truly an incredible site!
-Located within Haleakala National Park (approximately Mile Marker 42), this is definitely a top place to visit on Maui.
+It is truly an incredible sight!
+Located within Haleakala National Park (approximately Mile Marker 42), this is a top place to visit on Maui.